Steve Eastwood knew something was wrong in 2021.

 In Eastwood’s case, “this” meant a septal myectomy — an open-heart surgery that involves a surgeon cutting out the thick part of the heart to restore blood flow.

-“It's a difficult operation, and it’s one that’s difficult for many reasons,” says Dr. Mokadam, director of Cardiac Surgery at The Ohio State University Wexner Medical Center and who holds the Gerard S. Kakos, MD, and Thomas E. Williams Jr., MD, PhD, Professorship at The Ohio State University College of Medicine.
+“It's a difficult operation, and it’s one that’s difficult for many reasons,” says Dr. Mokadam, a cardiac surgeon at The Ohio State University Wexner Medical Center who holds the Gerard S. Kakos, MD, and Thomas E. Williams Jr., MD, PhD, Professorship at The Ohio State University College of Medicine.
 “One, there’s a lot of important parts of the heart right next to the septum that make it very challenging and very dangerous.
 The electrical system of the heart is right there.
 You can cause a connection between the heart that you don’t want to.

 “One of the blood vessels to the heart is right there.
 If we are not careful and do this properly, we can run into a lot of trouble.”